plaitse/ssh-key/README.md

 - Environment Management: Docker makes it easy to maintain different versions of, for example, a website using nginx.
 You can have a separate container for testing, development, and production on the same Linode and easily deploy to each one.
 - Continuous Integration: Docker works well as part of continuous integration pipelines with tools like Travis, Jenkins, etc. Every time your source code is updated, these tools can save the new version as a Docker image, tag it with a version number and push to Docker Hub, then deploy it to production.

+# DOM

+The Document Object Model (DOM) is an application programming interface (API) for valid HTML and well-formed XML documents.
+It defines the logical structure of documents and the way a document is accessed and manipulated.
+Almost anything found in an HTML or XML document can be accessed, changed, deleted, or added.
+The DOM originated as a specification to allow JavaScript scripts and Java programs to be portable among Web browsers.

+In the DOM, documents have a logical structure which is very much like a tree; to be more precise, which is like a "forest" or "grove", which can contain more than one tree.
+Each document contains zero or one doctype nodes, one root element node, and zero or more comments or processing instructions; the root element serves as the root of the element tree for the document.

+The name "Document Object Model" was chosen because it is an "object model" in the traditional object oriented design sense: documents are modeled using objects, and the model encompasses not only the structure of a document, but also the behavior of a document and the objects of which it is composed.
+In other words, the nodes in the above diagram do not represent a data structure, they represent objects, which have functions and identity.

 # JS

 - Avoid jQuery: http://youmightnotneedjquery.com/